ppanko/intro-to-hpc/README.md

 ## Resources

 * [BASH cheatsheet](https://github.com/ppanko/intro-to-hpc/blob/master/BASH-cheatsheet.md) - the BASH language is used to communicate with Quanah and execute jobs.
-This cheatsheet gets you started.
 * [Glossory]() - A list of definitions for common HPC-related terminology.
 * [tesJob directory]() - a directory showing an example R job, contains:
     * [run_testJob.sh]() - a shell script used to submit the "02" script to Quanah's job scheduler.